kenneth-fung/music-academy-orbital/README.md

 - Course image banner should also be present on course page, probably behind the course title
   - in course edit page, add an example card to show off what the course’s card looks like during editing

-- Centralize pagination buttons on ‘courses’ page
+- ~~Centralize pagination buttons on 'courses' and 'tutors' pages~~

 - Home Page
   - New User (no account)